 Where We Connect

-We’re also a national organization, with remote offices in Seattle, Los Angeles, San Francisco and New York.
+We’re also a national organization, with remote offices in Seattle, Los Angeles and San Francisco.
 Telecommute options means that, though lacking access to that yummy Friday lunch, the benefits of working from home presents a fair enough trade-off.

 Slack brings us all together in one place, and we utilize it heavily to unify us across the miles and time zones.